 International students often bring an exceptional level of academic skill and accomplishment to their classrooms in the United States.
 That said, what many students have not experienced before is the opportunity take a number of “elective” classes in subjects as wide-ranging as music, theatre, sports, woodwork, and even speech and debate.

-For students used to more “straightforward” academic classes in school, this offers a unique opportunity to go far outside of their comfort zone.
+For students used to more “straightforward” academic classes in school, this offers a unique opportunity.
+It will push a student to go far outside of their comfort zone.
 Rather than being confined to textbooks and in-class discussions alone, cultural exchange students often count the social elements of elective classes as their favorite part of studying in the US!

 Just take it from Christie, a two-time host mom: “Over the last two years, I have noticed that, yes, our students might be better in math or science — but they have not learned other key social skills that our [own children] get from taking [elective] classes,” she says.